 The cabaret’s legacy is preserved in a more esteemed locale, too.
 The Musee de Montmartre houses a wonderful collection of Le Chat Noir artwork.
 Seeing original prints and handbills from the 1800s, all graced by the iconic black cat, is a sight to behold.
 There are also several related works in the museum’s collection.

 The famous poster was created by Theophile Steinlen, one of the leading poster artists of his day.
 Steinlen was a feline fancier who frequently featured cats in his poster designs.
-The elaborate halo behind the cat’s head in the Chat Noir poster is a nod to another poster designer of the day, Alphonse Mucha.
+A fan of The elaborate halo behind the cat’s head in the Chat Noir poster is a nod to another poster designer of the day, Alphonse Mucha.
 Mucha often drew elaborate halo-like elements adorning the human figures in his work, and here Steinlen took the opportunity to make a tongue-in-cheek reference to his fellow designer.

 The museum is housed in the oldest home in all of Montmartre, the Bel Air House, which was built in the 16th century.
 Though the museum preserves a variety of significant art, it places a large emphasis on the history of the Montmartre area.
 The museum was once a home, so keep in mind there are several floors and staircases to explore.